anchpop/annotator-tots/tutorial/howToSwitchToWebpack.md

     };

+If you wanted to use a different django app, not the default one, you would replace `webpacktest` in `root: 'webpacktest'` with the name of your app.

 Now if you open two command prompts at `webpacktest`, you should be able to run `yarn start` in one and `python manage.py runserver` in another.
 You'll notice that any changes you make to `webpacktest/webpacktest/src/index.jsx` are copied into `webpacktest/webpacktest/static/index.js` (after compiling it to javascript from jsx).
 So now we have that, the last part of the job is to actually view it in django.
 Make a new template at `webpacktest/webpacktest/templates/homepage.html` and put this inside:

     {% load static %}<!DOCTYPE html>